 Hmmm.
 I had also showed Fr.
 Dwight this old story of a one-off Godzilla Mustang vs. a bespoke Camaro (call it Rhodan) in which the Mustang won in 2 out of three categories, but he still didn’t “get it.”
 And when I shared the story with him that the wonderful folks at Ford plan on producing a Mustang that puts out over 650 horsepower?
 He still had scales over his eyes!
 Do you think showing him that the new Mustang came within the width of a hair on my head of beating a BMW M-3 in a comparison test would make a difference?

 All I can say is…pray for him folks.
 Pray hard, for he probably thinks his motorcycle is faster than these cars.
 And remember, “hate the heresy, but love the heretic.”

 *Disclaimer time: Drive responsibly.
 If you race, do so under controlled conditions at the Street Legal drags in your area; or join a club that lets you drive fast on a racetrack, or take up autocrossing.
 But you can keep that dolphin jet-pack thingy.

 And what about the Battle of the Top Dawgs?
 This one may make Fr.
 Dwight smile, but not after he lost his pink slip.
 Brake upgrades?
 It’s what Mustang enthusiasts do in there driveway on a Saturday afternoon.
-Randy Pobst knows…
+Randy Pobst knows.

 And how about this?
 “It was like watching Secretariat win the Belmont Stakes by 31 lengths to take the Triple Crown in 1973…This is a performance so ungodly that the Vatican should launch an investigation.”